ritwikadas07/Computer-Vision-Final-Project/README.md

 # Sign Language Detection using LSTM and MediaPipe

 ## Acknowledgment

 This project was developed by Ritwika Das (GWID: G30941802) and Aditi Vyas (GWID: G40802010) under the supervision of Professor Robert Pless for the course *Introduction to Computer Vision (CSCI 6527_10)* at George Washington University.

 ## Main Aim

 Our aim is to transform the way we communicate with the deaf and hard of hearing community by developing a cutting-edge sign language detection system.
 By integrating Long Short-Term Memory (LSTM) networks with MediaPipe technology, our project is designed to precisely recognize and interpret sign language from live video inputs.
+To refine our approach and ensure effectiveness, we drew inspiration from external resources, including educational videos, for designing the LSTM architecture, enriching our understanding and application of this advanced technology.

 # Process Overview

-In our project, we started by setting up all the necessary tools like TensorFlow, Keras, and MediaPipe.
-These helped us build and manage our models effectively.
-We then used MediaPipe Holistic to pick up key points from video frames, which are crucial for understanding the specific movements in sign language.
-With these keypoints, we built a network using deep learning techniques, specifically LSTM layers, because they’re great for predicting sequences, which is exactly what we need for recognizing sign language from videos.
-Finally, we brought our project to life by making it work in real-time.
-This meant our system could take live video, spot the important gestures, and use our model to interpret these gestures right as they happen.
+In our project, we started by setting up essential tools like TensorFlow, Keras, and MediaPipe.
+These tools helped us build and manage our models effectively.
+We used MediaPipe Holistic to capture important points from video frames, crucial for recognizing sign language movements.
+With these keypoints, we built a network with LSTM layers, which are great for predicting sequences—exactly what we need to interpret sign language from videos.
+We made our system work in real time, allowing it to process live video, detect important gestures, and interpret them on the spot.

+Our sign language detection system recognizes gestures quickly and operates in real time.
+It processes gestures in milliseconds, ensuring smooth communication.
+We built and tested the system on a standard computer with a GPU, using TensorFlow to handle the computations efficiently.

 ## Learning Outcomes